 - Identify the best locations by understanding how your project/node compares vs. its Zonal benchmark.

-- Simulate how achievable various operating strategies are to inform your ICS bids.
+- Simulate how achievable various operating strategies are to inform your ISC bids.